What Is Probate?

 1. Title Your Real Property With a Joint Owner

-- Joint Tenancy With Right of Survivorship – This is property owned by all the owners.
+- Joint tenancy with right of survivorship: This is property owned by all the owners.
 When one of the owners dies, the property goes to any surviving owners.

-- Tenancy in the Entirety – Valid in some states, this is property ownership only between husband and wife.
+- Tenancy in the entirety: Valid in some states, this is property ownership only between husband and wife.
 If one dies, the surviving spouse receives the property outright.

-2. Establish a Revocable or Living Trust
+2. Establish a Revocable Living Trust

 3. Name Beneficiaries